-As the world becomes more digitised, it’s important for human resources (HR) departments to do the same.
+As the world becomes more digitised, human resources departments need to adopt digital tools.
 To stay competitive in a rapidly changing environment with increased competition for talent, businesses need access to smart technology solutions that will not only save time but also improve the employee experience.

 A cloud-based HR solution provides an overview of HR operations as well as improved reporting and compliance accuracy.
 By digitising time-consuming tasks such as payroll processing or benefits administration, the HR team are freed up from these mundane tasks so they can focus on factors that will differentiate the business and make it appealing to the best talent.